intelowlproject/docs/docs/IntelOwl/usage.md

 The `DataModel` will not be created for generic observables.

+This feature is still in the development phase.
+At the moment, the datamodels created are saved in the database, but they are not being used for further operations.

 ### Connectors

 Connectors are designed to run after every successful analysis which makes them suitable for automated threat-sharing.
 They support integration with other SIEM/SOAR projects, specifically aimed at Threat Sharing Platforms.